Which Laptop CPU is Right for You?

 Bad For: Multitasking, Serious Productivity

-Intel's cheapest processor line, Atom appears in super-cheap Windows laptops or tablets like the Lenovo Ideapad 100S and the Asus Transformer Mini T102HA.
+Intel's cheapest processor line and largely on the way out, Atom appears in super-cheap Windows laptops or tablets like the Lenovo Ideapad 100S and the Asus Transformer Mini T102HA.
 Almost all Atom CPUs have four cores and are extremely low power, allowing them to have excellent battery life, but the lowest level of performance.We recommend that you buy an Atom-powered laptop only as a secondary device for an adult or a primary for children.
 Atom is good enough for surfing the web and watching videos, but struggles with content creation and productivity tasks.
+Most current-generation cheap laptops now use Celeron chips rather than Atom so you'll probably find Atom only on older systems.

 Intel doesn't list a TDP for most of the current-gen CPUs in this line, but instead says that they have an SDP (Scenario Design Power) of 2 to 2.5 watts, about half of the low-power Y series.
 Perhaps that's why a tiny, 2.2-pound laptop like the 100S can last nearly 10 hours on a charge and cost under $200.